 - Care for your baby: If your baby needs intensive care, your baby will be treated in the neonatal intensive care unit, which is located directly adjacent to labor and delivery.
 This allows a team of neonatalogists to start caring for your baby within seconds of delivery.

 - Care for you: You will recover in a postpartum room located close to the NICU.
 At Rush, you are able to be with your baby in the NICU day or night.

 - Comprehensive care: Your care team at the Fetal and Neonatal Medicine Center at Rush may include a wide range of pediatric and adult specialists, including maternal-fetal medicine doctors, neonatalogists, pediatric specialists, women's health nurse practitioners, genetic counselors and social workers.
 These specialists will work with you and each other to create a personalized care plan for you and your baby, both before and after your baby is born.

 - Prenatal genetic counselor: The Fetal and Neonatal Medicine Center at Rush has a dedicated prenatal genetic counselor who specializes in working with parents to discuss options and results of prenatal genetic screening and educating them about genetic conditions that are diagnosed in pregnancy.

-- Care close to home: Maternal-fetal medicine doctors from Rush see patients at several convenient locations, including at the Rush campus in Chicago, Rush Copley Medical Center in Aurora, and satallite locations in Joliet and the north side of Chicago.
+- Care close to home: Maternal-fetal medicine doctors from Rush see patients at several convenient locations, including the Rush campus in Chicago and Rush Copley Medical Center in Aurora.